CLICK MENU TO OPEN UP OTHER PAGES

 Working

 Okay, you've reached the moment.
 You will have multiple runs, so it's important to pace yourself.
 On your first run, go slow!
-I know you won't but try.
+I know you won't… but try.
 In reality, you'll probably go out there, get pumped up on adrenaline, go way too fast, take out a bunch of cones, and possibly go off course.
 Don't do that!
 Remember, your goal is to not get lost.
 Take it nice and easy the first run, you'll have several more runs to go faster.
 Think ahead, look ahead, be prepared for the next turn, and get around clean, not quick.
 When you pull up to the starting line, don't get to carried away.
 Wait for the starter to signal you to go, and take off.
 This is not a drag race, so don't do a smoky burnout...
 But, you do want to get on it a bit so you can get up to speed.
 The fastest launch is one with very slight wheel spin.
 How to accomplish this depends on your car, so you'll just have to practice.

 Now you're going, just keep it calm and smooth.
 The key to a fast run is keeping it smooth.
 Shifting weight around on your car and forcefully braking and accelerating is not good.
 Smooth is the key to speed.
-Watch the other cars out there, you'll notice the fastest cars out there aren't very exciting.
+Watch the other cars out there, you'll notice the fastest cars out there look slow.
 They don't squeal their tires or look like they're going fast because they are driving smooth and under control.
 Start out easy, and pick it up a bit more each time.
 After the first couple of runs you should know the course well enough to start driving faster.

 The end of the day